robinilla/Conferences/202407_ISEC/readme.md

-# Additional results folder
+# Results presented at the 2024 ISEC

+The files contain:
+- the poster presented in the conference in PDF format.
-The PDF file contains additional results from the poster presented in the Conference
+- additional results (linked from the psoters' QR) in PDF format